Traumatic Brain Injury In The Elderly: Protecting Vulnerable Adults in New York

 A traumatic brain injury can be catastrophic to an elderly or vulnerable adult.
 The legal team with Finz & Finz, P.C. is committed to helping you and your family recover meaningful compensation and justice for your loved one’s injuries.

 Do you suspect abuse or neglect?
 Has your family member been diagnosed with a traumatic brain injury?
-Contact us today for a free and confidential legal consultation with a New York City injury attorney
+Contact us today for a free and confidential legal consultation with a New York City personal injury attorney

 • About the Author